alanbeyersdorf/GeoMapping/README.md

 # GeoMapping

+# note: I did not code any of the HTML file.
+It is a product of folium.
+It updates in conjuction with any updates to the map1.py file.

 This is a python project is built off an example application from Ardit Sulce's Udemy Course "The Python Mega Course"
 @ https://www.udemy.com/course/the-python-mega-course/